Memorbuch: Name

-The memor-book was originally called either sefer zikkaron ('Book of Remembrance') or sefer ha-zikhronot ('Book of Commemorations').
+The memorbuch was originally called either sefer zikkaron ('Book of Remembrance') or sefer ha-zikhronot ('Book of Commemorations').
 The later title, sefer hazkarat neshamot ('Memorial Book of Souls'), was soon superseded by the general name Memorbuch, derived from the Latin "memoria".
 The names pinḳes ('book,' from the Greek πίναξ), Selbuch, and Totenbuch occur but seldom.
-The word "memor-book" is derived from the Latin "memoria".
+The word "memorbuch" is derived from the Latin "memoria".

 Contents

 After it had become customary to remember scholars, martyrs, benefactors, and others in prayers on the Sabbath and on feast-days, the names of the dead were entered in special books, with the formulas for the hazkarah or the hashkavah, generally beginning with the words: "Yizkor Elohim nishmat ..." ('May God remember the soul of ...').
 These books contained, in addition to the general part—the introductory prayers and the names of the noble and beneficent—a simple list of the dead, with notes on their works and the sums spent for the repose of their souls.
 A list of localities and countries where persecutions had taken place either preceded the necrologies or was added to them.

 Memor-books are devoted primarily to the learned and influential, although others may be included for special reasons, particularly Jews distinguished for their noble character, or who performed their duties toward the community with especial faithfulness or who gave or bequeathed gifts to its institutions.
 These memorials to the dead, which were intended to serve as inspirations to the living, were read wholly or in part at the memorial services.
 The so-called memmern—the reading of the lists of martyrs and of places of martyrdom—was heard in the synagogue on the Sabbath before Tisha B'Av and on the Sabbath before Shavuot.